knaw-huc/Huc-css-util/src/css-util/forms.md

 ## Forms
-For forms this utility provides a default form markup, and a way to organise forms.
+This utility provides a default form markup, and a way to organise forms.
 ### Default form layout
 By adding the `.hcForm` class forms and child elements automatically get a uniform HuC look.
 They get a bigger size and a distinctive background color.